WMYI: Hot AC

-On July 15, 2011 at midnight, the station updated its mainstream AC sound to a more hot adult contemporary format, dropping the 1970s music and many of the softer 1980s music that was once a staple of the station.
-It began using the updated positioner “The Fresh New Sound”, focusing on upbeat 1990s to present-day music, with some 1980s music sprinkled in.
-The first song played on the Hot AC format was “Raise Your Glass” by P!nk.
+On July 15, 2011, at midnight, the station updated its mainstream AC sound to a more hot adult contemporary format, dropping the 1970s music and many of the softer 1980s music that was once a staple of the station.
+It began using the updated positioner "The Fresh New Sound", focusing on upbeat 1990s to present-day music, with some 1980s music sprinkled in.
+The first song played on the Hot AC format was "Raise Your Glass" by P!nk.
 Artists heard on the station include Katy Perry, Lady Gaga and Daughtry.
 The station also debuted new jingles and liners, voiced by Sean Caldwell.
 Management dismissed some of the staff, including morning co-host Bill Love, who had been at the station for nearly 25 years.
 The station carried the syndicated "Delilah" program on weekday evenings for many years until January 2012.
 In parts of November and much of December, WMYI switched to all-Christmas music.

 In April 2012, after almost a year of continuing to report as adult contemporary after the format adjustment, the station started reporting as Hot AC to Mediabase.
 Ratings slipped further under the Hot AC format.
 WMYI brought back Delilah, in an effort to boost ratings.

 On October 31, 2019, the station switched early to all Christmas music, but this time under the temporary branding of "Christmas 102.5".
 The name change would foreshadow a more dramatic shift at the end of the year.

 Adult Hits

-WMYI debuted an adult hits format on December 31, 2019, at 4:00pm, branded as 102.5 The Lake and primarily targeting the Upstate South Carolina Region.
+WMYI debuted an adult hits format on December 31, 2019, at 4:00 pm, branded as 102.5 The Lake and primarily targeting the Upstate South Carolina Region.
 The first song played on "The Lake" was John Mellencamp's "Hurts So Good".

 With the switch, WMYI has no local, in-person DJs.
 All announcements are made with pre-recorded voices.
 WMYI joined other iHeart adult hits stations identifying as "The Lake," including WLKO Charlotte and WHLK Cleveland.
-Unlike many other adult hits stations, WMYI has a classic rock lean, placing it in primary competition with Audacy's WROQ.
+Unlike many other adult hits stations, WMYI has a classic rock lean, placing it in primary competition with Audacy's WROQ before that station changed format.